 In October 2005, the Company entered into an irrevocable letter of credit with a bank for \$10 million as collateral for the \$20 million Senior Convertible Notes.
-A \$10 million Certificate of Deposit is pledged as collateral for the irrevocable letter of credit agreement.
-The letter of credit is automatically renewable annually as required in the loan covenant.
-As of June 30, 2006, the \$9 million Restricted Certificate of Deposit is recorded in the accompanying consolidated balance sheet as a current asset.
+A \$10 million Certificate of Deposit was pledged as collateral for the irrevocable letter of credit agreement.
+As of September 30, 2006, the Restricted Certificate of Deposit was drawn down to zero upon in conjunction with the settlement agreements with the lenders of its Convertible Senior Notes (see Liquidity and Capital Resources).